xmtp/xmtp-dot-org/docs/tutorials/portable-consent/request-inbox.md

 }
 ```

-#### Integrate Popup, Allow and Block Actions
+#### Allow and denied actions

-Implement the popup actions like allow and block.
+Every time you open a conversation on the request tab you can show a popup with the allow and deny actions.
+You can use the `consentState` property of the conversation object to show the popup only when the consent state is `unknown`.

 ```jsx
 // Inside your MessageContainer component